dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

      *radius-2-dy* to *center-x* and *center-y* respectively (to calculate the outermost points for the second radius).

-     Please note that *arc-to* does not currently support arcs whose orientation is not axis-aligned ellipses.
+     Please note that :gf:`arc-to` does not currently support arcs whose orientation is not axis-aligned ellipses.
 For all practical purposes, this means that *radius-1-dy* and *radius-2-dx* must always be 0.